TatianaJin/csci5570/README.md

 ```
 ![Mind map](mindmap.svg)

+## Dec 18 Hints for the driver part
+Here I highlight some hints gave in previous tutorials / code comments

+### Worker threads in Engine, SimpleIdMapper, Info
+There are two kinds of worker threads:
+1. User worker thread (spawned in Engine::Run).
+User worker threads run the UDF specified in tasks, i.e. carry out the main computation.
+The worker_id and thread_id of each user worker thread is allocated via Engine::AllocateWorkers and can be fetched from the returned WorkerSpec instance.
+The worker_id and thread_id should be put into an Info instance and passed to the UDF.
+2. Worker helper thread (corresponding to Engine::worker_thread_, SimpleIdMapper::kWorkerHelperThreadId).
+This thread is responsible to invoke the callbacks registered by KVClientTable through an AbstractCallbackRunner instance.
+Namely, this thread works in the background to help handle the reponses to the get requests issued by the user worker threads.
+Please notice that the AbstractCallbackRunner should contain the callbacks for each KVClientTable instance owned by the user workers.
+Do not just copy the FakeCallbackRunner I implemented in the test files, which has only two callbacks.

+### The constants in SimpleIdMapper
+There are four constants: kMaxNodeId, kMaxThreadsPerNode, kMaxBgThreadsPerNode, and kWorkerHelperThreadId.
+1. The id range for each node i is [i * kMaxThreadsPerNode, (i+1) * kMaxThreadsPerNode).
+2. The server threads use the range [i * kMaxThreadsPerNode, i * kMaxThreadsPerNode + kWorkerHelperThreadId), and server ids are allocated using SimpleIdMapper::Init.
+3. The worker threads (in the background, also referred as worker helper threads) use the range [i * kMaxThreadsPerNode + kWorkerHelperThreadId, i * kMaxThreadsPerNode + kMaxBgThreadsPerNode), also allocated using SimpleIdMapper::Init.
+4. The user worker threads created when running the task use the range [i * kMaxThreadsPerNode + kMaxBgThreadsPerNode, i * kMaxThreadsPerNode + kMaxThreadsPerNode).
+The user worker ids are manipulated by SimpleIdMapper::AllocateWorkerThread and SimpleIdMapper::DeallocateWorkerThread.

+The server thread and worker helper thread should be allocated in SimpleIdMapper::Init.
+SimpleIdMapper::AllocateWorkerThread  is for user worker thread.

 ## Tutorial 2
 * The mailbox is provided as a bottom layer communication module
 * The prototypes of server threads, worker threads, and communication threads are also provided for your reference